 Obtaining your VISA Visas are required for India and must be purchased well ahead of your trip.
-If you are staying in India for less than one month you can apply for your online visa 34 days before your tour starts.
 Click here for the visa website.
+You can apply for the e-visa which is valid for 2 months.
 Read and fill out your application very carefully.

 Ensure your passport is active and does not expire within the time you will be in India.